jojozhuang/jojozhuang.github.io/_portfolio/game-store-react.md

 Click 'OK' button, product will be deleted.
 ![image](/public/portfolios/gamestorereact/productlistafterdel.png)

-## 3. Under the Hood
+## 4. Under the Hood
-Check posting [Building Web Application with React]({% link _tutorial/react/building-web-application-with-react.md %}) and [Building Web Application with React and Redux]({% link _tutorial/react/building-web-application-with-react-and-redux.md %}) to learn the details of React and Redux.
+Read tutorial [Building Web Application with React]({% link _tutorial/react/building-web-application-with-react.md %}) and [Building Web Application with React and Redux]({% link _tutorial/react/building-web-application-with-react-and-redux.md %}) to learn how these two apps are built with React and Redux.

-## 4. Source Files
+## 5. Source Files
 * [Source files of Game Store(React) on Github](https://github.com/jojozhuang/game-store-react)
 * [Source files of Game Store(React+Redux) on Github](https://github.com/jojozhuang/game-store-reactredux)